 Resort fees are not the same as taxes.
 A resort fee, also called a facility fee, a destination fee, an amenity fee or a resort charge, is a separate mandatory fee that a guest is charged by an accommodation provided, along with a base room rate and its tax.
 Most resort fees are taxed.

 Resort fees are illegal in many countries.
 In other countries, including the United States, there’s no specific legislation that either allows or outlaws resort fees, nor how much they can be, so resorts and freestanding hotels have taken to charging them as a way to increase how much money they get for a room.
 The average resort fee is about $25 per day but can vary greatly from location to location and the resort fee can actually COST MORE THAT THE HOTEL RATE!
 (You might find an online sale rate of $49 per night and then pay $100 per night resort fee.
 Because some places suck.)

 There doesn’t appear to be rhyme or reason for who charges resort fees.
 Some hotels in a given chain will and some won’t.
-The Disney-owned hotels in Walt Disney World (WDW) do not (although, based on a survey that went out to WDW guests a while back, apparently they were toying with the idea at some point) but the WDW Swan and Dolphin, which are on Disney property but are owned and run by Sheraton, do.
-Yet there are other Sheraton hotels that don’t charge a resort fee.
+The Disney-owned hotels in Walt Disney World (WDW) do not (although, based on a survey that went out to WDW guests a while back, apparently they were toying with the idea at some point) but the WDW Swan and Dolphin, which are on Disney property but are owned and run by Marriott, do.
+Yet there are other Marriott hotels that don’t charge a resort fee.

 So How Did Resort Fees Start?